Jessica-L/ZenOfPython/ZenOfPythonPaper.md

 code that has already been written?
 This is not a hypothetical question.
 Here are the main reasons programmers opt
 to write their own version of pre-existing code:

-	(1) The code (despite doing its job) is badly written -- sloppy, too implicit, etc... or simply put, a hack job!
+	(1) The code (despite doing its job) is badly written -- sloppy or in other words, a hack job!
 	(2) The code is hard to understand (perhaps, just too complex and/or missing comments) even though it is doing
             its job.
 	(3) The programmer is in too big of a hurry and can code up quickly what s/he needs.